toddllm/study-buddy/docs/gemma_integration.md

 The implementation takes care to manage memory properly:
 - Memory allocated by the Gemma library is properly freed after use
 - Java strings are properly converted to C strings and released
+- Library handle is properly closed during shutdown
+- All function pointers are reset during cleanup

 ## Next Steps